Ramarren/cl-parser-combinators/README.markdown

 `(result v)` is a parser generator for a parser which doesn't modify the input and returns `v`

 `(item)` is a parser generator for a parser which consumes and returns one item from the input

+### automatic parsers

+Most places which expect a parser will also accept any non-function object (a function object will be treated as a parser).
+Sequences are matched against the input element by element with `eql`, and atoms are matched themselves.

 ### primitive combinators